Creativity

 1. Lower the Bar as Far as Possible

 Aim not to "finish a piece" but to "spend 5 minutes engaging."
 Doodle in a sketchbook, snap a photo on your phone, write three lines in a journal.
 Seek only contact with creation, not completion.
+The reason this "5-minute rule" works is that once you start, you rarely stop at 5 minutes.
+Most often, you find yourself continuing for 20 or 30 minutes.
 (Books on getting started with creative pursuits can also be helpful)

 2. Don't Obsess Over Tools